-- Have your teen look for magazine photos that are at least 6” on one side.
+Have your child look for magazine photos that are at least 6” on one side.
 Small patterns or solid colors in complementary colors work best.

-- When your teen has made enough triangles, instruct her to apply glue to every part of each triangle (except the base).
+When your kid has made enough triangles, instruct her to apply glue to every part of each triangle (except the base).

-- Have your teen make the rest of the beads.
+Have your child make the rest of the beads.